 We process your personal data in order to update you on the impact of our mission and on how your contributions and financial support make a difference.
 We also use your personal data to send you postal or electronic updates or information about upcoming events, projects and any opportunities we think will be of interest to you.
 We also update our donors on developments in international humanitarian law.

-The personal data we process are your contact details, e.g. name, and postal and email address.
-If you request that we call you, your phone number may be included as well.
+The personal data we process are your contact details, e.g. name, and postal, email address and phone number.

 We may share your data with National Red Cross and Red Crescent Societies.
 Your data will only be shared with such National Societies if they help us to provide you with the services you have requested and such National Societies will only use your data for the same purposes as set out in this document.
 We may also share your personal data with external providers, such as email marketing service providers, printing companies and social media companies, which help us to spread our messages.

 When you choose to contribute to the ICRC financially, we process your personal data in order to administer your donation, together with our payment providers or banks.
 In order to comply with certain legal requirements, we are obliged to ensure that donations from supporters and partners above a certain threshold are in line with the ICRC's ethical principles and do not contradict the Fundamental Principles of the Movement.
 If this is not the case, the donation will be rejected.
 To gain a full understanding of whether all ethical criteria are met and to assess risks associated with receiving the different forms of support, eligible supporters/partners and donations made above a certain threshold, whether from potential private supporters or from partners (both companies and foundations), are subject to an ethical screening process, which draws on reliable internal and external (i.e. public) sources.
 When we process your personal data in such a context, we do so only to administer your donation and fulfil our legal and ethical requirements with regard to fundraising.